 Shadow AI is the unauthorized use of artificial intelligence tools by employees without IT department knowledge or approval.
 Unlike traditional shadow IT which involves unauthorized SaaS applications, shadow AI introduces unique risks: sensitive data leakage through AI prompts, proprietary information used to train third-party models, regulatory non-compliance, and AI-generated outputs that introduce liability.

 The scale of the problem is staggering.
-Research shows that 68 percent of US small businesses now use AI tools regularly, but 77 percent have no formal AI governance policy.
-The Keep Aware 2026 Browser Security Report found that 46 percent of sensitive data inputs through AI tools go to personal or unverified accounts — meaning your employees are sending customer data, financial figures, and proprietary code to consumer AI platforms with no corporate controls.
+Surveys consistently show that most US small businesses now use AI tools regularly, yet the majority have no formal AI governance policy — and a large share of sensitive data entered into AI tools flows through personal or unverified accounts — meaning your employees are sending customer data, financial figures, and proprietary code to consumer AI platforms with no corporate controls.

 The regulatory pressure is intensifying.
 The EU AI Act reaches its major enforcement milestone on August 2, 2026, when high-risk AI system requirements take effect with fines up to 35 million euros or 7 percent of global turnover.
 In the United States, Colorado SB24-205 requires algorithmic discrimination audits starting June 30, 2026, and California AB 2013 training-data transparency rules are already in effect.